 But my practice (except for some ongoing matters for clients) is now devoted to mediation, arbitration, and collaborative law.

 I am a member of the Commercial Arbitrators Panel and Consumer Arbitrators Panel for the American Arbitration Association and serve as an arbitrator and mediator for the Financial Regulatory Authority, Inc., (“FINRA,” the successor to the National Association of Securities Dealers, Inc., and the regulatory arm of the New York Stock Exchange).
 I have served as a FINRA arbitrator for more than twenty years and have been appointed to over one hundred FINRA/NASD panels, serving as chair in approximately half of those arbitration matters.
+I am a registered mediator and have mediated matters in many legal settings, including divorce, consumer, employment, and securities cases.

 I also practice divorce and domestic relations law, especially in the context of collaborative law.
 I am a member of the Global Collaborative Law Council, an international group of lawyers dedicated to promoting the use of the collaborative process in civil disputes, and I serve on its board of directors.
 I am also a member of the International Academy of Collaborative Professionals.
 The IACP also has attorney members as well as financial and mental health professional members.
 I am a member of the Ethics Committee of the IACP.
 Finally, I am a member of the Birmingham Collaborative Alliance, a collaborative practice group in Alabama.